Best Practices

 4

-You'll recieve confirmation emails about the status of your fine-tuning jobs
+You'll receive confirmation emails about the status of your fine-tuning jobs

 The first email will confirm that the fine-tuning process has begun.